-8.7 Family Consent to Release of Information [24 CFR 5.230]
+8.8 Family Consent to Release of Information [24 CFR 5.230]

-Each adult family member, and the head of household, spouse, life partner, or co-head, regardless of age, must sign form HUD-9886, Authorization for the Release of Information/Privacy Act Notice, and other consent forms as needed to collect information relevant to the family's eligibility and level of assistance.
+Each adult family member, and the head of household, spouse, life partner, or co-head, regardless of age, must sign form HUD-9886-A, Authorization for the Release of Information/Privacy Act Notice, and other consent forms as needed to collect information relevant to the family's eligibility and level of assistance.
 SLHA's managing agent will deny admission to the program if any member of the applicant family fails to sign and submit the consent forms for obtaining information.
+At each annual or interim reexamination, if any family member turned 18 and has not yet signed the HUD-9886-A form they will be required to sign the HUD-9886-A form.